If you are a seasoned investor, you will know that mutual funds gained a lot of traction over the past few years.

 Investors can use these two to calculate the net take-home return and compare funds.

 There are 2 funds in consideration.
 Let’s call them to fund A and fund B respectively.

 The returns for them are 10% and 9% respectively.
 Given this limited information, it seems like fund A is a better choice.

 Now, the expense ratio for the 2 funds is 3% and 1% respectively.
 This changes the equation, a little bit.

 The net returns from fund A and fund B are 7% and 8% respectively.
-Given this information, fund B becomes more preferable.
+Given this information, fund B becomes preferable.

 All in all, while analyzing a mutual fund scheme, it is a good idea to have a look at the portfolio turnover ratio, along with the expense ratio.

 Apart from the above-mentioned points, there are some other aspects which can also be looked upon.

 The performance and history of the fund manager are crucial.

-An investor can look at the experience which the fund manager has, other schemes that the fund manager is managing and so on.
+An investor can look at the experience that the fund manager has, other schemes that the fund manager is managing and so on.

 This increases the reliability and confidence that your hard-earned money is in safe hands.